drhsqlite/fossil-mirror/www/server/any/http-over-ssh.md

 4. Don’t take the user name via the SSH command; to this author’s mind, the user should not get to override their Fossil user name on the remote server, as that permits impersonation.
-The identity you preset to the SSH server must be the same identity that the Fossil repository you’re working with knows you by.
+The identity you present to the SSH server must be the same identity that the Fossil repository you’re working with knows you by.
 Since the users selected by “`Match`” block above are dedicated to using only Fossil in this setup, this restriction shouldn’t present a practical problem.